LeoLoupos/Node-Mongo-REST-API/README.md

 - on the /controllers you will find 2 different approaches for the orders and the products routes.
   - controllers/orders.js is with async await
-  - controllers/products.js is with callback hell
+  - controllers/products.js is with promise "hell"

 ## Getting Started